What is space weather?

 Space weather describes changing conditions in the near-Earth space environment.
 Space weather is a consequence of the Sun’s behaviour, the nature of the Earth’s magnetic field and atmosphere, and our location in the solar system.
 Magnetic fields, radiation, particles, and matter that are ejected from the sun can interact with the Earth’s upper atmosphere and surrounding magnetic field to produce a variety of effects.

 Day-to-day space weather, much like terrestrial (Earth) weather, most often occurs with no tangible disruptive impacts.
 The most recognisable and visible space weather effect is arguably the auroras (Northern and Southern Lights).
 However, as well as these spectacular natural phenomena, space weather also represents a risk and can have an impact upon national infrastructure, technology, and communications systems.
+For more information on space weather, visit the Met Office’s website using the link below

 In the event of a significant space weather event the impacts would be global, and impacts are likely to include damage or disruption to orbiting satellites which are particularly vulnerable to space weather along with potential damage to national infrastructure such as the National Electricity Transmission System and communication systems.